Mini-class

 Routing replay is best thought of as a rewrite of the surrogate objective, not as a direct implementation of a constraint on $\alpha_0$ or $\alpha_1$.

-From two policies to three, what we did is conceptually very small:
+From two policies to three, the actual move is small:

 • We rewrote the TRPO lower bound from an “old vs. new policy” narrative into a “behavior–reference–target” three-policy relationship.